How Real-Time Data and AI Are Reshaping Farming Decisions Worldwide

 She emphasized the importance of software that translates data into simple actions.
 Expecting farmers to become data analysts is unrealistic.
 The real value lies in making insights user-friendly, contextual, and practical.

-Daniyal: Why do you think farmers are often slow to adopt technology like ERP or farm management platforms?
+AgriERP: Why do you think farmers are often slow to adopt technology like ERP or farm management platforms?

 Stella: While acknowledging that adoption is increasing, She pointed out that complexity, cost, and lack of training remain major barriers.
 Farmers are required to be experts in so many areas already soil, crops, finance, regulations, and new tech can often feel like just another burden unless it’s intuitive and proven.

-Farming is knowledge-intensive.
+Farming is knowledge intensive.
 If technology adds stress instead of simplifying tasks, it won’t be used.

 She recommends a combination of funding, training, and better design to help drive adoption along with making it crystal clear how a tool will improve yields, save time, or reduce costs.

-Daniyal: What role will AI play in farming, soon or long term?
+AgriERP: What role will AI play in farming, soon or long term?

 Stella: AI is already playing a growing role in agriculture, but Stella sees its greatest potential not as a standalone solution, but as a coordinator. bringing together data from various systems and making it usable and relevant for farmers.